Display All Posts

 Two thirds of our “sensing cells” are in our gut – that’s why when your child wakes in the morning and you know before he’s even gotten out of bed that it’s a going to be a lousy day you get that “kick in the gut” sensation.
 You might hope you are wrong or even consider ignoring that punch hoping if you do it will slip away, but your gut picks up the “red zone” giving you warning.
 “Heads up, be on alert.”
 The challenge is to stop, listen and respond while things are still in the “rumble stage,” BEFORE the full fledged meltdown.
 Just think about it.
 If you intervene when the voices first begin to get louder, rather than waiting until your children have hit one another you catch it while they can still “hear you” and work with you.
 It’s so much easier!

-There are 3 categories of behaviors you’ll commonly see when intensity is going up.
+There are 3 categories of "big cues" you’ll commonly see when intensity is going up.

 |Striking out||Shutting down||Gathering in|